At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 • Few integrations

-What I like most about SumUp Air is probably how easy it is to keep clean – the flat glass PIN pad just needs a quick wipe.
+What I like most about SumUp Solo Lite is probably how easy it is to keep clean – the flat glass PIN pad just needs a quick wipe.
 It also has a long battery life, so I rarely needed to charge it.

 Emily Sorensen portrait Emily Sorensen, Senior Editor at Mobile Transaction

-SumUp Air is a beautiful card reader for iPad, iPhone and Android devices.
-It links with an app via Bluetooth, which has worked reliably when we've used it.
+SumUp Solo Lite is a beautiful card reader for iPad, iPhone and Android devices that has just replaced the old SumUp Air reader.
+It links with an app via Bluetooth, which has worked reliably when we’ve used it.

 The card reader has a smooth glass surface over its PIN pad, which we found easy to wipe clean.
 It accepts contactless and chip payments from most card brands and mobile wallets.